 - Hanging of Afzal Guru was 'wrong' & 'badly' handled, says Shashi Tharoor

 - Have given it my all, not nervous about result: Kiran Bedi

 - Japanese girl allegedly raped by tourist guide in Jaipur

 Astronomers have discovered that Vega - the second brightest star in the northern night sky - may have a family of planets similar to our Sun's.

 Astronomers have discovered evidence of an asteroid belt surrounding the star like the one that circles the Sun which suggestes Vega is likely to have a solar system containing rocky planets similar to Earth or Mars.

 In our own system, the asteroid belt beyond the orbit of Mars is maintained by the gravity of rocky planets and gas giants such as Jupiter and Saturn.

-Scientists believe Vega has an inner asteroid belt and outer belt of debris separated by a gap, the 'Daily Mail' reported.
+Scientists believe Vega has an inner asteroid belt and outer belt of debris separated by a gap, a media report said.

 The same pattern is seen around the Sun.

 A distant band of rock and ice, called the Kuiper belt, orbits the Sun near the edge of the Solar System.